-Students delved into the STEM ideas behind the urban environmental solutions demonstrated at the Civic Garden Center’s Green Learning Station.
+Students delved into the STEM ideas behind the urban environmental solutions demonstrated at the Civic Garden Center of Cincinnati’s Green Learning Station.

 Check out the resources created by this project!